“The future wants to steal your soul and vaporize it in nanotechnics” – “CyberGothic”

 Fanged Noumena gathers up his writings from 1987 to 2007, a period that encompasses his academic career, mental breakdown, and move to Shanghai.
 In brief, Land is an accelerationist: a piece of jargon that means different things to different people.

 Accelerationism became a topic of some discussion in the late double zeroes.
 The notion of increasing speed was an appealing one.
 Silicon Valley buzzwords like “disruption” and “growth-hacking”, and Mark Zuckerberg’s infamous “Move fast and break things” quote are accelerationist in outlook.
-Then word began showing up in the manifestos of mass murderers.
+Then the word began showing up in the manifestos of mass murderers.
 Since then accelerationism has become a shibboleth: having an interest in it makes you ideologically suspicious.
 The thing about accelerating is that it’s undefined what you’re accelerating toward.
 To some it’s a techno-singularity, to others it’s race war.
-Both Charles Manson and Elon Musk were (and are, respectively) in some sense accelerationists.
+Both Charles Manson and Elon Musk were (and are, respectively) in accelerationists in some sense.

 Other sections are brutal flamethrower attacks that leave huge swathes of mainstream philosophy blazing.
-“Making it with Death” features caustic tirades (“If Deleuze is to be salvaged from the inane liberal neo-Kantianism that counts as philosophy in France today…”) that couldn’t have earned Land many friends, and it might be intentional strategy that his point is sometimes obscure.
+“Making it with Death” features caustic tirades (“If Deleuze is to be salvaged from the inane liberal neo-Kantianism that counts as philosophy in France today…”) that couldn’t have earned Land many friends, and it might be intentional strategy that his point is often obscure.

 I’m not able to offer cogent analysis of anything here.
 There are some fictional prose pieces, such as Ballardian/Burroughsian pastiches .
 “KataqoniX” is a work of poetry seemingly created while watching Apocalypse Now on acid – it predates Kenji Siratori by years but treads over the same ground.
 There’s an interview with one “Daniel Charles Barker” who is almost certainly a nonexistent person, perhaps a collective identity for the CCRU.